mcneel/developer.rhino3d.com/_guide_topics/cpp/adding_rhinoscript_support.md

 ### Create a COM object that supports IDispatch

 1. Create a new MFC class by running the MFC Class Wizard.
 1. Name the class *CTestScriptObject*.
 This class should be derived from `CCmdTarget`.
-Also, under *Automation*, select the *Automation* radio button.  **NOTE**: this COM object will not be creatable by type ID because Rhino plug-ins (DLLs) are dependent on Rhino.
+Also, under *Automation*, select the *Automation* radio button.  **NOTE**: this COM object will not be creatable by type ID because Rhino plugins (DLLs) are dependent on Rhino.

 ![MFC Wizard]({{ site.baseurl }}/images/adding_rhinoscript_support_02.png)